Aloshi/EmulationStation/README.md

 --draw-framerate	- draw the framerate.
 --no-exit		- do not display 'exit' in the ES menu.
 --debug			- print additional output to the console, primarily about input.
---dimtime [seconds]	- delay before dimming the screen and entering sleep mode.
-Default is 120, use 0 for never.
 --windowed      - run ES in a window.
 --scrape	- run the interactive command-line metadata scraper.
 ```